sitrox/rails_ops/README.md

 This Gem introduces an additional service layer for Rails: *Operations*.
 An operation is in most cases a *business action* or *use case* and may or may not involve one or multiple models.
-Rails Ops allow creating more modular applications by splitting them up into its different operations.
+Rails Ops allows creating more modular applications by splitting them up into their different operations.
 Each operation is specified in a single, testable class.

 To achieve this goal, this Gem provides the following building blocks: